 Each hero’s name is public and viewable by one’s opponent.
 However, the Secret Hero’s skill levels are stored as private metadata, so only the owner knows the hero’s strength.

 The Secret Order of the Mystic Skulls is a gamified NFT project where you get to discover more about your skull’s afterlife by going through a storyline.
 The decisions you make unveil hidden features and can change your skull for the better or, the worse.
 At any time, you can sell your skull—it’s up to you to decide when is the best time to do so.

 Each of the hidden features is stored as private SVG data that not even the skull’s owner can view.
 Hence, the owner can not know in advance what traits have yet to be revealed.
 Or, once alchemy begins, what traits might be created by applying the potions you discovered.

-Legendao is a play-to-mint platform offering a unique gamified experience to obtain exclusive NFTs.
+Legendao (developed by SCRT Labs) is a play-to-mint platform offering a unique gamified experience to obtain exclusive NFTs.

 Want to experience hands-on the possibilities Secret’s private smart contracts unlock for game designers?
 Join our Secret University to jumpstart your Secret dev journey!